bshelden/Pouches/readme.md

 Building for release
 --------------------

-As of this writing, mcp lacks support for Scala compiling and reobfuscation.
+As of Forge 1.5.1-7.7.2.678, forge/mcp can handle scala compilation.
+If you are running from before this, you may need to patch your MCP:
-Fortunately, OvermindDL1 has created a patch for MCP [here](http://overminddl1.com/minecraft/mcp_update_scala2.7z) that addresses this.
+OvermindDL1 and LexManos have created a patch for MCP [here](http://overminddl1.com/minecraft/mcp_update_scala3.zip) that addresses this.
-Later versions of MCP will support this natively.

 1. Ensure that scala is on your path
 2. Install forge